-The outflows in the DJF cases (Figs. 1c and d) behave generally like the mirror image in the equator of those in JJA, directed westwards and into the winter hemisphere, turning anticyclonically, and carrying near equatorial values of absolute vorticity into the equatorial side of the winter STJ.
+The outflows in the DJF cases (Figs. 1c,d) behave generally like the mirror image in the equator of those in JJA, directed westward and into the winter hemisphere, turning anticyclonically, and carrying near equatorial values of absolute vorticity into the equatorial side of the winter STJ.
 As in JJA, this would be consistent with strengthening the winter STJ and influencing the waves on it.

-The time-scales that are important in the variability of the upper tropospheric dynamics associated with active deep convection have been discussed in a number of previous papers (e.g. Yang 2007a, b and HCJJA for JJA; HCDJF for DJF).
-Spectral peaks were found on synoptic time-scales and on a week to intra-seasonal time-scales.
-However, regressions like those in Fig.1 tend to emphasize the longer time-scales.
+The time scales that are important in the variability of the upper-tropospheric dynamics associated with active deep convection have been discussed in a number of previous papers [e.g., Yang et al. (2007a,b) and $HC{JJA}$ for JJA; $HC{DJF}$ for DJF].
+Spectral peaks were found on synoptic time scales and on a week to intraseasonal time scales.
+However, regressions like those in Fig. 1 tend to emphasize the longer time scales.

-Synoptic pictures of 370K potential vorticity given in $HC{JJA}$ (Fig. 14) and 350K potential vorticity in $HC{DJF}$ (Fig. 12) show in a more striking manner the filamentary nature of the outflows, the approximate conservation of potential vorticity in them, and their interaction with the STJs.
-This is the case in DJF as well as in JJA, despite the regression results in Fig.1 for this season looking somewhat less impressive in this regard.
+Synoptic pictures of 370-K potential vorticity given in $HC{JJA}$ (their Fig. 14) and 350-K potential vorticity in $HC{DJF}$ (their Fig. 12) show in a more striking manner the filamentary nature of the outflows, the approximate conservation of potential vorticity in them, and their interaction with the STJs.
+This is the case in DJF as well as in JJA, despite the regression results in Fig. 1 for this season looking somewhat less impressive in this regard.